 Kathryn is a Senior Lecturer in Developmental Psychology and an expert in emotional intelligence (EI).
 More information on Kathryn’s research can be found in Kathryn’s staff profile.

 Reyhan is a Senior Lecturer in Developmental Cognition and the goal of her research is to understand how speech and gesture interact with and shape each other.
 More information on Reyhan’s research can be found in Reyhan’s staff profile.

 Nadiia is a Lecturer in Developmental Cognition and her research interests are in the area of language acquisition, bilingualism and implicit learning.
 More information on Nadiia’s research can be found in Nadiia’s staff profile.

 Charlotte is a Lecturer in Developmental Disorders with a particular focus on Autism Spectrum Disorder (ASD).
 More information on Charlotte's research can be found in Charlotte's staff profile.

 Lea is a Lecturer in Cognitive Neuroscience and the Academic Lead of the Brain Imaging Laboratory housing state-of the-art EEG facilities at the School of Psychology.
 More information on Lea’s research can be found in Lea’s staff profile.

 Belinda Fay Hornby

 Belinda has a first degree in Biochemistry from Newcastle University, a PhD in Psychology and graduate diploma in Psychology from UCLan.
 Belinda’s interests are in psychophysiology, psychopharmacology, behavioural neuroscience and research methods.
-Belinda is a Senior Technician and an expert in the operation of psychobiological and neuroscience equipment.
-She has provided technical support for the DCN Lab during the period 2015-2017.
-Current technical support is provided by Learning and Information Services.
+Belinda was a Senior Technician and an expert in the operation of psychobiological and neuroscience equipment.
+She provided technical support for the DCN Lab during the period 2015-2017.

 Developmental Cognitive Neuroscience (DCN) Lab